fwcd/swift-docc-action/README.md

     transform-for-static-hosting: 'true'
 ```

 The generated documentation will be in the `./docs` folder.
 If you wish to host your docs on GitHub Pages, check out [this tutorial from the official docs](https://apple.github.io/swift-docc-plugin/documentation/swiftdoccplugin/publishing-to-github-pages/).
+An example of a workflow that deploys directly to GitHub Pages [can be found here](https://github.com/fwcd/lighthouse-swift/blob/e9f345f1d936c917e520449e379c9c0f00cccbb2/.github/workflows/docs.yml).